 Following agreement, the first task was to immediately contact all those who had indicated an interest in the project, asking them to translate this into financial support.
 Useful publicity was provided by the railway and national press with contributions received from a number of subscribers.

 Attention then turned to finding a suitable home for the locomotive, especially considering only a handful of preserved standard gauge railways existed.
 Following a visit to the Nuthatch Line it was swiftly concluded that the professionalism and enthusiasm would rapidly lead to expansion and a successful future for No 9017.
-The Nuthatch Line Preservation Society (NLPS) were delighted with the feedback and readily accepted the 'Dukedog' on loan - it was a considerable vote of confidence given the scene at Bramblehurst was of wide open spaces with only a restricted service possible.
+The Nuthatch Line Preservation Society (NLPS) were delighted with the feedback and readily accepted the 'Dukedog' on loan - it was a considerable vote of confidence given the scene at Bramblehurst especially was of wide open spaces with only a restricted service possible.

 Continued efforts in raising the necessary funds progressed and the longer BR were willing to store the locomotive, the better the prospects.
 In the event it was stored for sixteen months until February 1962 when, finally, settlement was demanded.

 Following closure of the fund and proceeds passed to BR, No 9017 headed south under her own steam on 14 February 1962 via High Wycombe to the Old Oak Common sheds in West London where she spent the night.
 Many contributors from the area visited that evening, and what pleasure it must have given them to see her saved by the combined efforts of so many enthusiasts.
 The following morning she continued her journey via Brighton, where she was turned, returning north to the still BR owned exchange station, eventually taking the branch to her new home.